GluuFederation/docs-gg-prod/docs/source/db-less-setup.md

       kong start
       ```

-After starting kong, you can see configuration in GG UI but you can't edit it.
+After starting Kong, you can see configuration in GG UI, but can't edit it.
 You always need to update the `kong.yml` file.

-We configured the `gluu-oauth-auth` plugin like wise you can configure the all other plugins using `kong.yml`.
-In `Plugins` section, you can see the parameters for every plugin.
+In this example, we configured the `gluu-oauth-auth` plugin, and you can similarly configure the all other plugins using `kong.yml`.
+In the `Plugins` section, you can see the parameters for every plugin.

-Check kong docs [here](https://docs.konghq.com/2.0.x/db-less-and-declarative-config/) for more details about the Kong DB Less feature.
+Check the Kong docs [here](https://docs.konghq.com/2.0.x/db-less-and-declarative-config/) for more details about the Kong DB-less feature.